GVGS: Gaussian Visibility-Aware Multi-View Geometry for Accurate Surface Reconstruction: Experiments

-For DTU dataset, as shown in Table~\ref{tab:dtu_cd}, our method achieves the best Chamfer Distance on \textbf{14 out of the 15} evaluated scans.
-In terms of overall accuracy, our approach attains a mean Chamfer Distance of \textbf{0.50\,mm} (\textbf{0.4966\,mm} before rounding), improving upon the best prior result by approximately \textbf{7\%}.
-As illustrated in Fig.~\ref{fig:geocompare}, our method produces more complete rabbit ears, smoother skull forehead surfaces, more faithful reconstruction of dental cavities, and a clearer separation between the bird’s feet and the supporting base.
-We attribute these improvements to the stronger geometric constraints introduced by our method, which provide more reliable supervision in regions with uneven illumination and sparse viewpoints.
-Despite additional geometric supervision, our method incurs only minimal overhead and maintains comparable training efficiency to existing Gaussian-based approaches.
+For the \textbf{DTU} dataset, as detailed in Table~\ref{tab:dtu_cd}, our method achieves the lowest Chamfer Distance on \textbf{14 out of 15} evaluated scans.
+In terms of overall accuracy, it establishes a new state-of-the-art with a mean Chamfer Distance of \textbf{0.49 mm}, outperforming the best prior baseline by approximately \textbf{5\%}.

+Qualitative comparisons in Fig.~\ref{fig:geocompare} further validate these quantitative gains.
+Our method recovers highly faithful geometric details, yielding more structurally complete rabbit ears, smoother skull forehead surfaces, precise reconstruction of missing teeth, and clear topological separation between the bird's feet and its supporting base.
+These enhancements are directly attributable to our robust multi-view geometric constraints, which provide reliable supervision even in challenging regions characterized by uneven illumination and sparse viewing angles.
+Remarkably, despite this explicit geometric supervision, our framework incurs negligible computational overhead, maintaining training efficiency strictly comparable to existing Gaussian-based approaches.

-For the Tanks and Temples benchmark, Table~\ref{tab:tnt_f1} reports the quantitative F1-score results.
-Our method achieves the highest average F1-score of \textbf{0.53} (\textbf{0.5302} before rounding) across all evaluated scenes, outperforming all compared approaches.
-Specifically, it attains the best performance on three out of the six scenes and ranks second on two scenes, indicating strong and consistent reconstruction quality.
-As illustrated in Fig.~\ref{fig:geocompare}, only our method successfully reconstructs the \textit{Caterpillar} bucket without holes and avoids depth artifacts on the left side.
-Moreover, our approach is the only one that correctly recovers the pillar beneath the staircase and the associated wall details in the \textit{Courthouse} scene, and it also achieves the most faithful reconstruction of the hollow wheel hub structures in the \textit{Truck} scene.
-More qualitative results demonstrating our accurate surface reconstruction are shown in Fig.~\ref{fig:more_visual}(a).
+For the \textbf{Tanks and Temples (TNT)} benchmark, Table~\ref{tab:tnt_f1} summarizes the quantitative F1-score evaluations.
+Our method secures the highest average F1-score of \textbf{0.53}, consistently outperforming all competing methods.
+Specifically, it achieves the top performance on \textbf{3 out of 6} scenes and ranks second on two others, demonstrating highly robust and generalizable reconstruction quality in complex, large-scale environments.

-We also present additional comparisons of visibility masks generated by the flow-based method DPFlow~\cite{morimitsu2025dpflow} and the depth-based PGSR~\cite{chen2024pgsr} in Fig.~\ref{fig:more_visual}(b).
-We observe that flow-based visibility tends to be noisy and unstable, while depth-based visibility is sensitive to depth inaccuracies.
-In contrast, our method produces cleaner and more coherent visibility masks.
+Visual comparisons in Fig.~\ref{fig:geocompare} confirm these advantages.
+For instance, our method reconstructs a topologically intact \textit{Caterpillar} bucket, effectively eliminating the severe hole and depth artifacts observed in baseline methods.
+Furthermore, it accurately recovers the intricate pillar and associated wall details beneath the staircase in the \textit{Courthouse} scene, and captures the highly complex, hollow wheel hub structures in the \textit{Truck} scene with superior fidelity.